-5. [1.b] "a substantially rigid portion proximal of and operably connected to, and more rigid along a longitudinal axis than, the flexible tip portion and defining a rail structure without a lumen and having a maximal crosssectional dimension at a proximal portion that is smaller than the cross-sectional outer diameter of the flexible tip portion and having a length that, when combined with the length of the flexible distal tip portion, 11 defines a total length of the device along the longitudinal axis that is longer than the length of the continuous lumen of the guide catheter, such that when at least a distal portion of the flexible tip portion is extended distally of the distal end of the guide catheter, at least a portion of the proximal portion of the substantially rigid portion extends proximally through the hemostatic valve in common with interventional cardiology devices that are insertable into the guide catheter."
+[1.b.ii] "a substantially rigid portion proximal of and operably 6. connected to, and more rigid along a longitudinal axis than the flexible tip portion and defining a rail structure without a lumen having a maximal cross-sectional dimension at a proximal portion that is smaller than the cross-sectional outer diameter of the flexible tip portion and having a length that, when combined with the length of the flexible distal tip portion,10 defines a total length of the device along the longitudinal axis that is longer than the length of the continuous lumen of the guide catheter, such that when at least a distal portion of the flexible tip portion is extended distally of the distal end of the guide catheter, at least a portion of the proximal portion of the substantially rigid portion extends proximally through the hemostatic valve in common with interventional cardiology devices that are insertable into the guide catheter;"

-In Kontos's support catheter 10, the insertion/manipulation wire 14 is the "substantially rigid portion."
+In Kontos's support catheter 10, the insertion/manipulation wire 14 is the

+"substantially rigid portion."
 Ex-1405, ¶ 172; see also Section VI, supra (construing "substantially rigid").
 Wire 14 is used to advance support catheter 10 within the guide catheter, thus providing a structure that facilitates monorail or sliding rail delivery.
 Ex-1409, 5:25-30, Figs. 6A-6C.
-As shown in Figure 1, the substantially rigid portion (yellow) is located proximal of and "operably connected to" the flexible tip portion (body 12).
+As shown in Figure 1, the substantially rigid portion is located proximal of and "operably connected to" the flexible tip portion (body 12).
 Id., 4:25-38.

-&lt;sup>11 The term "the flexible distal tip portion" lacks proper antecedents.
-The only logical interpretation-that Petitioner adopts for purposes of this proceeding only-is that this language refers to the previously recited "flexible tip portion."
+10 The '380 patent lacks antecedent basis for "the flexible distal tip portion."
+Petitioner assumes, for purposes of this proceeding, that this is a reference to the "flexible tip portion."